The origin story

 Gabby and his daughter Dale own and run The Golden Horse, a successful ranch raising palominos.
 Roy turns up on his mare Lady hoping Gabby will agree to a love-match between Lady and the prize stallion Golden Sovereign.
 “Golden horses,” Roy tells us in a voiceover intro, “that's what they call the palominos.
 And palominos have quite a history.
 You know, the history of my own palomino began right here at this ranch.
 If I hadn't-a gone through that gate a few years back, I'd never have gotten my pal, Trigger.”

 But though welcomed by his chums the Sons of the Pioneers, who are the ranch hands, he gets short shrift from owner Gabby.
 Worse, when Golden Sovereign is killed, Roy gets the blame (highly implausible, I know) and is run out of the county.
-However, Golden Sovereign and Lady did get it together before Sovereign’s sad demise and Lady falls pregnant.
+However, Golden Sovereign and Lady did get it together (obviously we are not shown the nuptials) before Sovereign’s sad demise and Lady falls pregnant.

 After the death of his prize nag Gabby goes downhill, losing interest in the ranch and gambling (and losing) too much at shady neighbor Jack Holt’s casino.
 Always good to see stocky Jack Holt (left), Tim’s dad, and he looks particularly smarmy and villainous here in that sleek suit and caddish mustache.
 Jack is casting covetous eyes over Gabby’s ranch and horses, and of course it was he who killed poor Golden Sovereign, not Roy at all.